junxit/us-congress-bills-115/metadata.md

 - 2017-12-22 — Message on Senate action sent to the House.
 - 2017-12-22 — Received in the House.
 - 2017-12-22 — Referred to the House Committee on Natural Resources.
+- 2018-01-02 — Referred to the Subcommittee on Federal Lands.
+- 2018-03-14 — Committee Consideration and Mark-up Session Held.
+- 2018-03-14 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-03-14 — Subcommittee on Federal Lands Discharged.
+- 2018-03-22 — Placed on the Union Calendar, Calendar No. 469.
+- 2018-03-22 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-615.
+- 2018-03-22 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-615.